relantic/www/radar/gpt-5-lost-friends.md

 # Relantic Radar: When OpenAI Fires Your Favorite Coworker

 Last night, your AI enterprise was humming along, all green checks and happy logs.
 This morning?
 Your workflows are all broken.
 OpenAI's much-hyped GPT-5 launch didn't just introduce a new, more powerful tool; it unceremoniously pulled the plug on the very models many development teams had come to treat as indispensable colleagues.
 There was no farewell coffee, no hand-off email, just a line in a changelog announcing their departure.

 As one user on [Reddit](https://www.reddit.com/r/agi/comments/1mkbb1r/am_i_the_only_one_enraged_that_openai_replaced/) put it, "I was really looking forward to the release of GPT5 and I was caught by surprise to see that a corporation would literally remove every single available model overnight, with absolutely no prior warning."

+Another user [mentioned](https://www.reddit.com/r/ChatGPT/comments/1mkim8h/gpt5_is_a_disaster/), "GPT-4o wasn’t perfect, but it felt alive.
+Now it’s like they replaced your favorite coffee shop with a vending machine.”

 ## What Actually Changed